JeroPluy/LG/docs/README.md

  ### The project

+ The idea for this game was conceived at the *Hackathon 2018* by a small group of [telematics students of the TH Wildau](https://en.th-wildau.de/index.php?id=23510).
+First it was designed to work between a Raspberry Pi 3.0 and ESP8266 with Wifi as connection protocol

  ### The 2 versions

  The project includes two versions of code.
 The first one is the complete code in on .ino file so you have everything concentrated.